 7 Ways to Improve Creativity

-There’s no wrong way to stimulate creativity in the workplace, but there are certainly some shortcuts you can take to make the process easier.
+There’s no wrong way to stimulate Creativity in the workplace, but there are certainly some shortcuts you can take to make the process easier.
 Here are a few ideas to include in your daily routine.

 - Get inspired.
-When you see examples of other companies doing things well, save patterns to a vision board for later motivation.
+When you see other companies doing things well, save patterns to a vision board for later motivation.
 It helps to see what the competition is doing to think up ways to do it better.

 - Change your scenery.
-One of the best ways to stimulate creativity is to remove yourself from the environment you associate with feeling stuck or stagnant.
+One of the best ways to stimulate Creativity is to remove yourself from the environment you associate with feeling stuck or stagnant.
 Take a walk, work from a conference room, or even try working from home for a day to see what the new surroundings can do for you.